 The Sunday Angelus, held at noon on St. Peter’s Square and presided over by Pope Francis, is open to the public.
 It is also live-streamed with English translation on www.vaticanews.va.

 *Please note that private audiences with the Pope are reserved for heads of state and other high-ranking officials.

 No shorts, short skirts or sleeveless shirts when entering St. Peter’s Basilica or when attending a Papal event on St. Peter’s Square.

 Museums and Tourism

-For ticket information on the Scavi visit the Excavation Office’s website.
+For information on the Scavi, visit the Excavation Office’s website.

 Journalists coming from the United States who wish to cover Vatican events will need to be accredited to the Holy See Press Office.
 Full details and application may be found on the Media Accreditation page.